-“That’s why these start-ups are moving the needle and driving the innovation,” he pointed out.
+“That’s why these Start-up trucking operations are moving the needle and driving the innovation,” he pointed out.
 “They are here to drive efficiencies, drive opportunities to lower TCO [total cost of operations], enhance safety, and to increase revenue potential for [industry] stakeholders.”

-Driver shortage will be a big problem going forward as an aging qualified over the road group of drivers are nearing retirement and looking to get off of the road.
+Driver shortage will be a big problem going forward for Start-up trucking companies as well as established companies as an aging qualified over the road group of drivers are nearing retirement and looking to get off of the road.
 Having a supply of qualified and capable driver force to call upon will be difficult due to regulations and the training and qualifications required to get into the commercial trucking business.